o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 }
 ```

 The cluster name is defined as specifyed on the `config.yaml` file, and the k8s version as 1.27.
 We also install some EKS available addons.
-Explaning each of them is out of the scope of this post, it's enough to say for our purposes that we need them for our cluster to correctly function - you can read more about them on [Amazon EKS add-ons](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html)
+Explaning each of them is out of the scope of this post, it's enough to say for our purposes that we need them for our cluster to correctly function - you can read more about them on [Amazon EKS add-ons](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html).
-.

 We then pass the VPC ID of the VPC we created earlier, and its private subnets IDs.
 This can't be changed after cluster creation.
 Also, since I want to access the cluster API from the internet, I set `cluster_endpoint_public_access` to `true`.
-I use a security group to restrict its access so it's not exposed to the great public, just me - or more precisely my home network.
+I restrict this public access to the IP address of my home network.

-For the nodes we use EKS managed node groups for simplicity, each of them being a AWS Linux `t3.small` SPOT instance.
+For the nodes we use EKS managed node groups for simplicity, each of them being an AWS Linux `t3.small` SPOT instance.
 We allow the associated autoscaling group to grow from one up to three nodes.
 This will give us room to test things out without spending too much money.

+_Having a node group, won't automatically scale up the node count based on load, for that we'd need to use the [cluster autoscaler](https://github.com/kubernetes/autoscaler) or [karpenter](https://karpenter.sh/)_.

 With all the definitions in place, time to create the cluster.